 - Enforcing the law that requires employers to secure workers’ compensation insurance coverage from commercial insurance carriers or self-insurance programs

 - Providing certain benefit payments to injured workers who are totally and permanently disabled as a result of their last work-related injury combined with the worker’s pre-existing disabilities.
 These benefits commence at the conclusion of the payment of benefits from the worker’s employer.

-While hiring a lawyer is not an absolute requirement, due to the adversarial nature of the proceedings, it is HIGHLY RECOMMENDED.
-Additionally, in almost all successful cases the Workers Compensation Insurance Carrier is ordered by the judge who hears the case to pay at least 50 percent of the fee awarded to the worker’s lawyer.
+While hiring a lawyer is not an absolute requirement, due to the adversarial nature of the proceedings, it is highly recommended.
+Additionally, in almost all successful cases, the workers’ compensation insurance carrier is ordered by the judge who hears the case to pay at least 50% of the fee awarded to the worker’s lawyer.
 Of course, if unsuccessful, there is never a legal fee.

-To schedule a free, no-obligation initial consultation, call us toll free at 877-456-4253 to reach our Somerville office or 866-350-4939 for our Flemington office.
-Or, if you prefer, contact us by e-mail using our online submission form.
+To schedule a free, no-obligation initial consultation, call us at 908-608-8504 to reach our Somerville office or 908-643-7134 for our Flemington office.
+Or, if you prefer, contact us by email using our online submission form.
 Evening and weekend appointments are available.